James Morphew “II”

 * Guilford County, N.C. – A Map Supplement, by Fred Hughes, 1988, page 43.

-On 27 August 1777, “James Morphew” purchased personal property at the Surrey County estate sale of Anna Elliott, deceased.
+1777 August 27 – Surry County, North Carolina: “James Murphew” purchased personal property at the estate sale of Anna Elliott, deceased.
 Buyers included William Riddings, Benjamin Burk, Joseph Chadwick, and James Murphew.
 Note the Chadwick and Burk names.

-This land was close to the old land of James Burk on Joseph’s Creek and close to brother-in-law Benjamin Burk near Forbis’s Creek.
+This is the first mention of James Morphew with land, being close to the old land of James Burk on Joseph’s Creek and close to brother-in-law Benjamin Burk near Forbis’s Creek.
 Burk’s location was confirmed in a 2 January 1779 Surry County land entry which mentioned: Thomas Church enters 200 acres of Land (#1265) in Surry County on Forbis’s Creek waters including Benjamin Burk’s improvement for quantity.

-There were two James Murphys living in the Surry.
+There were two James Murphy living in the Surry.
 Surry County tithables list another “James Murphy” with 300 acres in 1782, 1784, 1785, 1786, and 1789.
-When this land was sold in 1797, the deed recorded it being on Hunting Creek and he now lived in Pentleton County, South Carolina.
+When he sold this land 1797, the deed recorded it being on Hunting Creek and he now lived in Pendleton County, South Carolina.

 1 white male 21+